tbranyen/tbranyen.com/README.md

 I've open sourced this project to demonstrate using several of my projects together to accomplish a very specific goal for my personal website.

-I started with the idea of a website that had it's content stored in Git.
-This would allow me to keep a paper trail of post updates, which in turn would encourage me to directly modify the post as well.
-So long as every file is referenced by a specific SHA, that version will be loaded.
+I started with the idea of content being stored in Git instead of a traditional database.
+This allowed me to keep a paper trail of post updates, which would encourage me to keep posts up-to-date.
+Every file could be referenced by a specific SHA, cool urls don't change.

-I began development of this site in 2011 and put it through many rewrites.
+I began development of this site in 2011 and have put it through many rewrites.
 It is now in a reasonable form fit for consumption by other developers for reference or reuse.

 ### What can this framework do for me? ###